 QUESTION: We have a wellness program that is a feature of our insured group health plan.
 We are familiar with the ERISA, COBRA, HIPAA, ADA, and GINA considerations for wellness programs.
 What other federal laws should we be considering?

-ANSWER: Even if you are well-versed in how ERISA, COBRA, and HIPAA apply to wellness programs, and you are familiar with the ADA’s rules regarding disability-related inquiries or medical examinations (see our Checkpoint article), and GINA’s rules regarding genetic information (see our Checkpoint article), there are other laws you might need to consider.
+ANSWER: Even if you are well-versed in how ERISA, COBRA, and HIPAA apply to wellness programs, and you are familiar with the ADA’s rules regarding disability-related inquiries or medical examinations and GINA’s rules regarding genetic information (see our Checkpoint article), there are other laws you might need to consider.
 Here are a few:

-- Internal Revenue Code.
+Internal Revenue Code.
 While health benefits provided under a wellness program (e.g., diagnostic tests) are likely to be tax-free, rewards for participating in these programs might be taxable.
-Rewards such as lower major medical plan premiums or employer contributions to a health FSA, HRA, or HSA can be excluded from an employee’s income and are not subject to wage-withholding or employment taxes if applicable nondiscrimination requirements are satisfied.
+Rewards such as health plan premium subsidies or employer contributions to a health FSA, HRA, or HSA can be excluded from an employee’s income and are not subject to wage-withholding or employment taxes if applicable nondiscrimination requirements are satisfied.
 Other rewards such as cash or cash equivalents (e.g., gift cards or gift certificates) are includible in employees’ income and are subject to wage-withholding and employment taxes.

 Some of these laws have exceptions (e.g., for certain small employers).
 You will want to take these exceptions into consideration, but be careful because the conditions for the exceptions vary according to the statute.
 Of course, if an exception is not available for a particular law, you will need more detailed information than we can provide in this brief summary.